willcommit/layout_server_python/README.md

 Get all screens by layout id
 api/layout/{id}/screen

-Get screen on specific layout
+Get a specific screen on a specific layout
 api/layout/{id}/screen/{id}

 Get all decoders by layout id
 api/layout/{id}/decoder

-Get decoder on specific layout
+Get a specific decoder on a specific layout
 api/layout/{id}/decoder/{id}

 Get layout amount